jkphl/material.is/README.md

 ### Let's re-explore the material Web and evaluate what we have learned so far.
 Join us to Iceland for a trip through history, views and cultures.

-The Internet and the Web are still very new to us.
-We don't fully understand them as a material.
 For centuries we've worked with wood, metal, glass, ceramic, paper, textiles.
 More recently, new materials have emerged; plastics, fiberglass, silicon, and more.
 We understand their limitations, their affordances.
 We can fold, heat, manipulate and warp some of these materials.
+But the Internet and the Web are still very new to us.
+We don't fully understand them as a material.

 **What does this mean for the Web?
 What are the properties of the Web as a Material?**